mibienpanjoe/DigiFlow/Workflow.md

 Build the application following only what was found in the code.
 Do not create anything not documented in your analysis.
 ```

-This workflow ensures agents understand exactly what to build from any Stitch design, regardless of style, purpose, or complexity.